VA FileMan V. 22.2 Programmer Manual Banner

 Linking Pages of a Form

-When a form is first invoked and the user is presented with the first page, conceptually, the user is at the top level of the form.
-When the user goes to the next or previous pages, the user remains at the top level.
+When a form is first invoked and the user is presented with the first page, conceptually, the user is at the top-level of the form.
+When the user goes to the next or previous pages, the user remains at the top-level.
 Only at this level can the user exit or quit the form or save changes made during the editing session.

 Pages on a form can be linked together in a variety of ways.
 The following lists the places where links can be defined:

 Both the Next Page and Previous Page properties link pages at the same level.
 The user can go to the next and previous pages by pressing <PF1><ARROW DOWN> and <PF1><ARROW UP>, respectively.
-Pages linked via the Next and Previous page links must be regular pages; they cannot be "pop-up" pages.
-The DDSBR variable, discussed in the "Field Properties" section, can be used to take the user to another page under conditions you specify.
+Pages linked via the Next Page and Previous Page links must be regular pages; they cannot be "popup" pages.
+Use the DDSBR variable to take the user to another page under conditions you specify.

-The difference between the Parent Field property and the Subpage Link property is where the link is defined.
-The Parent Field property is defined with the subpage and indicates the field from which the branch should occur.
-The Subpage Link property, on the other hand, is defined with the field and indicates the subpage to which the branch should occur.
-In a sense, then, the difference between these two properties is the direction of the "pointer."
-Parent Field points from the subpage to the field, and Subpage Link points from the field to the subpage.
 Where you choose to define the link is a matter of personal preference.
 However, the disadvantage of defining the link in the Subpage Link property is that the block on which the field is defined may not be reusable on other forms, since the link points to a specific page on the form.

-You must use either the Parent Field or the Subpage Link property to link a multiple field on a form to a subpage that contains the fields within the multiple.
+You must use either the Parent Field or the Subpage Link property to link a Multiple field on a form to a subpage that contains the fields within the Multiple.

-The DDSSTACK variable, discussed in the "Field Properties" section, can also be used to link a field to a subpage.
+Use the DDSSTACK variable to link a field to a subpage.
 It behaves just like the Parent Field and Subpage Link properties, but because it is set in M code in the Branching Logic property of a field, DDSSTACK lets you branch conditionally.

-The following diagram illustrates the various page links:
+Figure 221 illustrates the various page links:

 Example of Linking Various Forms (Page Links).